Skip to content

 }

-MkUnion defines //go:tag comment, following other idiomatic definitions go:generate, go:embed to allow to add metadata to struct type.
-And MkUnion use it heavily to offer way of adding new behaviour to go types.
+MkUnion defines the //go:tag comment, following other idiomatic definitions like go:generate and go:embed, to allow adding metadata to struct types.
+And MkUnion uses it heavily to offer a way of adding new behavior to Go types.

 Tags supported by MkUnion

-• go:tag serde:"json" - enable serialisation type (currently only JSON is supported), enbabled by default
+• go:tag serde:"json" - enables serialization type (currently only JSON is supported), enabled by default.

-• go:tag shape:"-" - disable shape generation for this type, useful in cases x/shared package cannot depend on other x packages, to avid circular dependencies
+• go:tag shape:"-" - disables shape generation for this type, useful in cases where an x/shared package cannot depend on other x packages, to avoid circular dependencies.

-• go:tag mkunion:",no-type-registry" - if you want to disable generation type registry in a package, in one of go files above package declaration define tag
+• go:tag mkunion:",no-type-registry" - if you want to disable generation of the type registry in a package, define this tag in one of the Go files above the package declaration:

 //go:tag mkunion:",no-type-registry"